Description of the radar set, tactical-technical characteristics

-Raytheon designed and built the AN/TPY-2 radar for the Ballistic Missile Defense System and the Terminal High Altitude Area Defense (THAAD) weapon system drawing on extensive sensor knowledge from its X-Band “Family of Radars.”
-It is the world's largest ground/air-transportable X-Band radar.
+Raytheon designed and built the AN/TPY-2 radar for the Ballistic Missile Defense System and the Terminal High Altitude Area Defense (THAAD) weapon system drawing on extensive sensor knowledge from its X-band (IEEE designation) or in the I band (NATO designation) “Family of Radars.”
+It is the world’s largest ground/air-transportable X-Band radar.
 The AN/TPY-2 is a high-power, transportable radar designed to detect, track and discriminate ballistic missile threats at long distance and at very high altitude, including space.
 It plays a vital role in the Ballistic Missile Defense System, protecting the U.S., deployed forces and allies from ballistic missile threats and provides extended coverage and the ability to engage incoming missiles more efficiently.

 The AN/TPY-2 radar provides a common mission capability:

 - in Terminal-Based Mode (TBM) with the THAAD Fire Control Center in support of the THAAD weapon system, and

 - in a Forward-Based Mode (FBM) with command, control, battle management and communications, enabling MDA’s Ballistic Missile Defense System.

 The radar uses a trailer-mounted, single-faced 9.2 m2 wideband phased array antenna.
 In the antenna there are 72 transceiver modules in semiconductor technology, which supply a total of 25,344 antenna elements.
 The shape of the antenna pattern and the beam deflection is performed by a digital beamforming processor.
 The transmitters waveform uses linear frequency-modulated intrapulse modulation.
 The antenna unit is supported by an electronics unit and a cooling unit.